 Does noise canceling use microphones?

 In order to create anti-noise, headphones must constantly monitor and sample ambient noise using tiny built-in microphones.
 They “listen” to the ambient noise around you, and then the onboard electronics take it from there.
-As well as your music, the headphones create sound that is exactly opposite to that sound wave to cancel it out so that all you should hear is the music coming from your headphones—and not anything going on outside.
+In addition to your music, the headphones create a sound that is exactly opposite to that sound wave to cancel it out so that all you should hear is the music coming from your headphones—and not anything going on outside.

 Of course, this is all theoretical.
-In practice, noise cancellation is hard to do, and far from perfect.
+In practice, noise cancelation is hard to do and far from perfect.
 Constant noises like the low hums of jet engines on airplanes are easier for headphones to recognize and cancel when compared to sudden, random sounds like people talking.

 While the physics remains the same, some companies are better at active noise canceling than others.
 But now that you know how it works, you can pick the pair that’s right for you.